 The course leaders will be under non-disclosure / confidentiality agreements.
 There are likely to be academics from all Northern Accelerator universities on each cohort.
 Our advice would be that you should share as much or as little as you are comfortable doing – you won’t have to reveal anything during the workshops that would threaten your ability to secure IP later.

 Whether you’re attending Future Founders or not, your technology transfer team at your own university can also help you understand what you should do to protect your IP.

 No, but we do ask that you seek your Head of Department’s agreement to apply (there’s a question on the application form about this), and discuss your intention to apply with your university’s technology transfer team.
 This is so we can ensure Future Founders is the right course for you.

 We are encouraging a broad range of ideas from across institutions and disciplines.
 Ideas might be components, products, scalable services, or license opportunities, educational or health platforms, or molecules, software or data assets… the list is endless!

 In short, no!
 The programme is set up to maximise the benefits from peer to peer learning and may be tailored to the needs of specific cohorts.
 Switching between cohorts is therefore not possible.

-The course is split into eight half-day sessions, which will take place on the following dates:
+The next course will take place on the following dates:

-However, the course is a significant investment in you, so we do ask that if you are unable to attend for any reason, you give us as much notice as possible so that we can fill your place.
+However, the course is a significant investment in you, so we do ask that if you are unable to attend for any reason, you give us as much notice as possible so that we can offer a place to another applicant.

 The course covers: